Secbrain/VulHunter/VulHunter/README.md

 ### The model trainning of VulHunter

-The examples of Bi$^2$-LSTM detection models are stored in the dir of "models", which trainned based on contracts of the Dataset\_1.
+The examples of Bi $^2$-LSTM detection models are stored in the dir of "models", which trainned based on contracts of the Dataset\_1.
 Users can train the new models based on the pre-collected contract datasets through the following steps.
 First, extract the contract instances via the following command.
 Note that using GPU can improve the speed of the training and testing process.

 ```bash
 python3 main/main.py --train-contracts contract --train-solcversions solcversions.json --instance-dir input